Henry Beresford, 2nd Marquess of Waterford: Early life

 Beresford was the eldest surviving son of George Beresford, 1st Marquess of Waterford and the former Elizabeth Monck (a granddaughter of Henry Bentinck, 1st Duke of Portland).
 Among his siblings were the Most Rev. Lord John Beresford, Archbishop of Armagh, Lord George Beresford, Lady Isabella Beresford (wife of Sir John Brydges), and Lady Elizabeth Louisa Beresford (wife of Maj.-Gen. Sir Denis Pack and Sir Thomas Reynell, 6th Baronet).
 His elder half-brothers were Admiral Sir John Beresford, 1st Baronet and Lt.-Gen. William Carr Beresford, 1st Viscount Beresford, respectively.

 Career

 Beresford entered the Irish House of Commons for County Londonderry in 1790 and sat for the constituency until the Act of Union.
 In 1798, he also stood for Coleraine but chose not to sit.
 Beresford became Marquess of Waterford in 1800 after the death of George Beresford, 1st Marquess of Waterford and was appointed a Knight of the Order of St Patrick on 14 March 1806.

 Personal life

 Beresford married Lady Susanna Carpenter, daughter of George Carpenter, 2nd Earl of Tyrconnell and Sarah Delaval, on 29 August 1805.
 Through this marriage the Marquesses of Waterford acquired Ford Castle in Northumberland.
-They had eight children children, of whom five died young:
+They had eight children, of whom five died young: